jjfeng/jjfeng.github.io/joining.md

 ## Qualifications:
 The data scientist position requires a master's degree or equivalent in computer science, data science, (bio)statistics, or another relevant field.
 We are looking for someone who:
+* has experience training and testing machine learning algorithms for large datasets
 * has experience with database design and creating ETL pipelines
-* has experience training and testing machine learning algorithms

 The postdoctoral position requires a PhD degree or equivalent in computer science, data science, (bio)statistics, or another relevant field.
 We are looking for someone who:
-* has experience developing ML algorithms
+* has experience in developing new ML algorithms
+* has experience training and testing ML algorithms for large datasets
 * can perform independent research

 For both positions, the candidate should: